 UWE Cares eligibility and how we assess you for support.

-If you are permanently separated from both of your biological or adoptive parents or if both of your parents are deceased, are under 25 and you are a Home UK Undergraduate student, you can access support from UWE Cares as an estranged student.
+If you are permanently separated from both of your biological or adoptive parents or if both of your parents are deceased, are under 25 at the start of your course and you are a Home UK Undergraduate student, you can access support from UWE Cares as an estranged student.

 - Estrangement means you have little or no contact with your parents and this is unlikely to change.